 OUR SLC BASED OFFICE CAN HELP YOU OBTAIN MENTAL DISABILITY BENEFITS IN ANY STATE

 Finally, to win disability benefits you need treatment for your mental illness.
-Free mental health treatment is available in Utah and Nevada.The medical records from your treating provider is you most important evidence.
+Free mental health treatment is available in Utah and Nevada.The medical records from your treating provider is your most important evidence.
 Our paralegals and attorneys, based in SLC, have experience collecting mental disability records to obtain your benefits.
-We collect records from Utah, Nevada, California, Idaho, Washington, Arizona, and Oregon, and other states every day.
+We collect records from Utah, Nevada, California, Idaho, Washington, Arizona, Colorado, Oregon, and other states every day.
 If you give us the name, address, and phone number of your doctor, we can collect your records.
 You are also entitled to a copy of your records.
 So, request them from your provider.

 For instance, the SSA will look at the progress notes from your counselor.
 Or, they will read a supportive letter from your psychiatrist.
 They will also request records from a hospital admission or mental facility.
 The best thing you can do to help your case is collect all of your mental health records and submit them to the SSA.
 If you hire our Salt Lake City Social Security Disability attorney, we can help you do this.
 If we ask for your help in obtaining records, please help us, because we often need you to go directly to your doctor.
 We will also present your case to the SSA using the mental disability listing.
 Contact Cannon Disability Law now and join us on the road to successfully winning your benefits.